WebView is Finally Coming to SwiftUI

 }

-We can make the URL a @State property, to make it easy to change which URL that is displayed:
+We convert the URL to a @State property, to make it easy to change and inspect the current URL:

 import SwiftUI